micartey/viro/README.md

 As both should work you can choose for yourself.

 You also need to have a Java version newer or equal to Java 17.
+For some systems, you should also use a java runtime pre-bundled with JavaFX.
+Although viro also bundles java-fx, it is not necessarily sufficent for all Linux distros.

 ### Shortcuts